HKUSTDial/nvBench-2.0/README.md

-* nvBench 2.0: A Benchmark for Natural Language to Visualization under Ambiguity
+# nvBench 2.0: A Benchmark for Natural Language to Visualization under Ambiguity

-This repository contains the source code and data for the nvBench 2.0 benchmark, designed to evaluate Natural Language to Visualization (nl2vis) systems in scenarios involving ambiguous queries.
+This repository contains the source code and data for the nvBench 2.0 benchmark, designed to evaluate Natural Language to Visualization (NL2VIS) systems in scenarios involving ambiguous queries.

 ## Introduction

-Natural Language to Visualization (nl2vis) enables users to create visualizations from natural language queries, making data insights more accessible.
-However, nl2vis faces challenges in interpreting ambiguous queries, as users often express their visualization needs in imprecise language.
+Natural Language to Visualization (NL2VIS) enables users to create visualizations from natural language queries, making data insights more accessible.
+However, NL2VIS faces challenges in interpreting ambiguous queries, as users often express their visualization needs in imprecise language.

+## Data Usage

+see `./data/` dir

 ## Example of Reasoning through Ambiguity